Emmett L. McGuire, MD, FACS

 Jodi Widner, MD, completed her residency in general surgery at St. Joseph’s Hospital in Denver, Colorado.
 She has a doctorate of medicine from the University of Colorado.
 She works as a general and breast surgeon at Swedish and Centrum Surgery Center in Colorado.
 She is certified by the American Board of Surgery and has received many honors and scholarships in her career.

 John Wolz, MD; trauma surgeon

 Dr. Wolz is a board-certified critical care and general surgeon.
 He attended Northwestern University for medical school and moved to Colorado to do his residency at the University of Colorado Health Sciences Center.

 James Yon, MD; critical care and trauma surgeon*

-Dr. Yon is a trauma & critical care surgeon and Director of the Surgical ICU at Swedish Medical Center.
+Dr. Yon is a trauma and critical care surgeon and Director of the Surgical ICU at Swedish Medical Center.
 He was raised in the Upstate area of South Carolina and went on to attend Clemson University, majoring in Biology and English.
 He then received his medical degree from the Medical University of South Carolina in Charleston.
 He completed his residency at the Medical College of Georgia.
-Prior to starting work at Swedish Medical Center, Dr. Yon completed his trauma, critical care, and burn surgery fellowships at the Cook County Trauma Unit in Chicago, Illinois.
-His clinical interests include complex abdominal closure, surgical education, and trauma epidemiology.
-He lives in Denver with his wife and two dogs.
+Prior to starting work at Swedish Medical Center, Dr. Yon completed his trauma, critical care and burn surgery fellowships at the Cook County Trauma Unit in Chicago, Illinois.
+His clinical interests include complex abdominal closure, surgical education and trauma epidemiology.